reecetech/bamboo-specs/README.md

 ## Version History

+2.3.17

+    Add support for including tasks, remove support for Artifactory

+2.3.16

+    Upgrade to Bamboo 7.0.4

 2.3.15

     Add support to include tasks for multiple deployment environments to reduce the repeating task entries in the environments specified inside a deployment template.